Pulling power: the green lure of Sweden's industrial far north

 Over the last decade, the focus has been wind power, which provides around 20% of Sweden's electricity.

-Carlsson, a former executive at Elon Musk’s Tesla Inc., estimated the overall carbon footprint for Northvolt’s batteries would be around a quarter of that of an equivalent power pack from China.
+Carlsson, a former executive at Elon Musk's Tesla Inc. (TSLA.O), estimated the overall carbon footprint for Northvolt's batteries would be around a quarter of that of an equivalent power pack from China.

 Cheap renewable energy was a also major draw for Hybrit, a joint venture between ore miner LKAB, state-owned energy company Vattenfall and steel-maker SSAB, which aims to produce fossil-free steel in Gallivare, above the Arctic Circle.